cemenenkoff/pythonomicon/README.md

 ## 4.3 Supplemental Files
 According to me, ***every repository worth its salt needs to have the following files:***
 - `.gitignore`
-  - Specifies files and directories that Git should ignore.
+  - A configuration file specifies files and directories that Git should ignore.
 It ensures that sensitive or unnecessary files (e.g. log files or compiled binaries) are not tracked by version control.
 - `README.md`
   - A Markdown file that serves as the entry point and documentation for a project.
 It typically includes a description of the project, installation instructions, usage examples, and other relevant information.
 - `requirements.in`